Allegheny-Computer-Science-111-F2017/cs111-F2017-practical8-starter/README.md

 [GitHub Classroom](https://classroom.github.com/).

 To do well on this assignment, you should also review Chapters 1 through 4.
-Finally, please read Sections 5.1 through 5.8 to learn more about conditional logic and iteration constructs.
+Finally, please read Sections 6.1 through 6.4 to learn more about iteration constructs and, specifically, the `for` loop.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.

 ## Commands